TysonCWilliams/Slap-game/README.md

   -Set the variable hits with a value of 0, every time the target is hit by a Slap, Punch, or Kick
     this variable should be increased by 1.
 3. Add a placeholder for target name, and hits inside the header next to health.
-4. Wire everything up like you did for "Slap".
+4. Wire everything up like you did for "Slap".k

 ### Step 7 - Testing Time
 1. You should now have a functioning application.
 Test the following